Mentha longifolia (L.) L.

 Bloom Time: Summer

-Mentha longifolia is a spreading perennial up to 4 feet (1.2 m) tall, with hairy, green to grey-green leaves with a musty, minty smell.
-They are up to 4 inches (10 cm) long and up to 0.8 inch (2 cm) wide.
-Branched, tapering spires of tiny, pale purple or white flowers are produced in mid to late summer.
+Mentha longifolia is a spreading perennial with hairy green to grey-green leaves with a musty minty smell.
+It grows up to 4 feet (1.2 m) tall.
+The leaves are up to 4 inches (10 cm) long and 0.8 inches (2 cm) wide.
+Branched tapering spires of tiny pale purple or white flowers are produced from mid to late summer.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).